 - Place a round piece of parchment paper on the bottom of the pan.
 Pour the batter directly on top and bake.

-How do you store a frosted cake?
+How do you store a Chocolate Whipped Cream Cake?

 Most cakes, when stored properly, and fine stored at room temperature.
 This cake, however, should be stored in the refrigerator.